 A third BES holding company, Espirito Santo International (ESI), was put under adminstration in Luxembourg last week.

-BES is the biggest private bank in Portugal where it operates in many sectors of the economy, stoking concern its problems could have a wider knock-on effect.
+BES is the biggest private bank in Portugal, operating in several sectors of the economy, stoking concern that its problems could have a wider knock-on effect.

-Late on Monday, the Portuguese central bank said that BES could withstand a blow to its accounts, even if half-year results to be published on Wednesday exceed its financial reserves estimated to be 2.1 billion euros ($2.8 billion).
+Late on Monday, the Portuguese central bank said that BES could withstand a blow to its accounts, even if its half-year losses exceed its financial reserves estimated at 2.

-The central bank said that if necessary it could intervene and had up to 6.4 billion euros out of 12.0 billion euros provided by the European Union and International Monetary Fund under a bailout from which the country has now emerged.
+4 billion euros available out of 12 billion euros provided by the European Union and International Monetary Fund under its now completed bailout.

-The newspaper Expresso reported that the bank could report a loss of 3.0 billion euros because it had a bigger-than-expected exposure to the Espirito Santo group of companies.
+0 billion euros because it had greater-than-expected exposure to the Espirito Santo group of companies.

-Administration allows a company to put its affairs in order while protected from creditor claims.
+Administration allows a company to put its affairs in order while being protected from creditor claims.

-The difficulties in the Espirito Santo group of companies surfaced earlier this year, denting confidence in Portugal’s future just as the country completed the tough 75 billion euros EU-IMF debt rescue programme.
+The difficulties in the Espirito Santo group of companies surfaced earlier this year, denting confidence in Portugal’s future after it exited a 78 billion euro EU-IMF debt rescue programme.

-Last week, former BES head Ricardo Salgado was was arrested in connection with money laundering following a massive probe by the authorities which dates back to 2011.
+Last week, former BES head Ricardo Salgado was arrested in connection with money laundering following a massive probe dating back to 2011.

 The investigation targets tax evasion and money laundering relating to private wealth managers in Switzerland and clients in Portugal.